michael shirtz | BLUE SKIES

 BLUE SKIES | The Album

-After returning to performing in 2014 and slowly rolling back onto the scene, OCM announced that Shirtz would begin a series of three albums last fall.
-The first is the album BLUE SKIES which highlights songs from the Great American Songbook and selections that had a story or connection with Michael's past.
-During October 12-15, 2017, the members of the Michael Shirtz Quartet and special guests gathered at Capital's CMC Studio F for recording sessions on BLUE SKIES.
+After returning to performing in 2014 and slowly rolling back onto the scene, OCM announced that Shirtz would record his first album BLUE SKIES which highlights songs from the Great American Songbook and selections that had a story or connection with Michael's past.
+During October 12-15, 2017.
+Michael and his "musical brothers" gathered at Capital's CMC Studio F for recording sessions on BLUE SKIES.
 Entirely produced by Shirtz with Doug Neel, the album features 12 songs that highlight Michael's unique approach of mixing various styles and genres together to enrich the stories of the songs themselves.

 BLUE SKIES | Songs